jlong4223/pedals-back-end/README.md

 <!-- An application where users can find bikes to rent as well as trails in the local area. -->

+## Installation Instructions

+- `npm i`
+- create a `.env` file
+- set your DATABASE_URL and password in the DB url
+- set up a SECRET string

 ## Technologies Used

 - Javascript